bisno/CocoER/README.md

 python inference.py --input ./test_imgs/o2.png
 ```

-* Files starting with "o" in the  `./test_imgs/` folder are images that are not inside the test folder.
+* Files starting with "o" in the  `./test_imgs/` folder are images that are not inside the EMOTIC test folder.

 ### Output Dictionary Explanation